-The MRCCI is the pillar and voice of the Margaret River business community.
+The MRCCI is the pillar and voice of the Margaret River region business community.

-For over 15 years we’ve been supporting businesses on an individual level while strategically growing the viability of the region for all.
+For over 15 years we’ve been supporting businesses on an individual level while strategically enhancing the viability of the region for all.

-We’re unashamedly pro Australia’s SouthWest, and our Chamber is as vibrant and diverse as the district we proudly call home.
+We’re unashamedly pro Australia’s SouthWest and our Chamber is as vibrant and diverse as the district we proudly represent.

 Driven by the needs of our members, and led by an Executive Committee as voted by our members, we offer all businesses across every sector invaluable support and guidance.

-Promote your business with access to multiple marketing opportunities.
+Promote businesses with access to multiple marketing opportunities.

-Build capacity within your business with access to on-demand expert advice, information and training.
+Build capacity within businesses with access to on-demand expert advice, information and training.

-Connect your business and grow your contacts with member only invitations to over a dozen complimentary networking events each year.
+Connect businesses with member only invitations to dozens of networking events each year.

-Help to Recognise the achievements of all local businesses via the Chamber’s prestigious Small Business Awards.
+Recognise the achievements of local businesses at the MRCCI’s prestigious Annual Business Awards.